mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 ## You talking to me?

+>We were going to have a separate section below on biofilm.
+Perhaps we should unify it in here.
+I'll think about the best way to do that.
+Or could still have a separate section.
+I'll think about it quickly!
+Maybe a **We gotta stick together** section? key paper: Nyholm et al. 2000 [@nyholm2000]; mechanism: [@visick2001, @yip2005, @yip2006]

 A 2009 study by Mandel et al. revealed that a single regulatory locus can be critical to enable an expansion of bacterial host range into a new animal host [@mandel2009].

 A comparative genomic study examined differences between two *V. fischeri* strains, the squid-colonizing strain ES114 and the fish isolate MJ11 [@mandel2009].
 Most of the genomes were shared with protein-coding genes that were practically identical [XXX - fill in with numbers], but approximately 400 protein-coding genes were unique to one strain or the other.
 Analysis of these factors revealed that the squid biofilm regulator, RscS, was encoded in the squid symbiont but not in the fish symbiont.
 The known RscS target genes, *sypA, sypB, ..., sypR* were encoded in both genomes and fairly conserved (> XXX % amino acid conservation).
 It was known previously that mutants in strain ES114 that lacked RscS are unable to productively colonize the squid [@visick2001].
 Therefore, the study asked whether the absence of the regulator was sufficient to explain the differential colonization phenotype.
 Introduction of RscS into strain MJ11 was sufficient to allow it to colonize the squid host.
 Phylogenetic analyses presented supported a model in which MJ11 was part of an ancestral group of *V. fischeri* that lacked *rscS*, and that this gene was acquired coincident with squid colonization of squid in the North Pacific Ocean (i.e., Japan and Hawaii).